- how to properly integrate a sub-woofer into a hi-fi system and ... more

 - small speakers reduce the chances of divorce, but … I'm not sure if this has to be always considered a pro: it could also be a con!

 So, in the light of these considerations, someone has to explain to me why the large majority of the Audiophiles keep buying “dinos”!
 If not to appear, the only explanation left is that probably they don’t (or didn’t) know the facts stated in this article.
-For sure no hi-fi magazine or esoteric "guru" has told them about!
+For sure hi-fi magazines or esoteric "gurus" have no interest in pushing these systems!